nelusnegur/nelusnegur.github.io/_posts/2022-03-31-why-are-b-trees-so-widely-used-in-databases.md

 ---
 layout: post
-title:  "Why B-tree is so widely used in databases?"
+title:  "Why are B-trees so widely used in databases?"
 date:   2022-03-31 07:00:00 +0100
 image: "/assets/posts/b-tree/b-tree-small.png"
 ---